goessner/ctrling/docs/index.md

 ## 5. API

-The `<ctrl-ing>` menu's internals are hidden behind the shadow DOM.
+The `<ctrl-ing>` menu internals are hidden behind the shadow DOM.
 For offering programmatical access to these internals, an API is provided.
-Here is an example.
+Here is an example how to use it.

 ```html
 <ctrl-ing id="ctrl"></ctrl-ing>